ArjunNarayanan/QuadMeshGame.jl/README.md

 `vertices` is expected to be a `2 x num_vertices` matrix of vertex coordinates. `connectivity` is expected to be a `4 x num_quads` matrix of integers representing the connectivity of each quad (one quad per column).
 The vertices are assumed to be in counter-clockwise order.
 Note that this can be used to locally order the edges of each quad.

 The `QuadMesh` object is dynamic -- the number of vertices and quads can change based on the editing operations (described later).
 Hence, we allocate a larger buffer to store the vertex coordinates and connectivity matrices and keep track of __active vertices__ and __active quads__.
 While visualizing, we should supply only the active vertices and quads to the plotter.

-The edges of each quad can be considered to be ordered.
-For example

 We can do this as follows: